earthbucks/nutorch/README.md

 [tch-rs](https://github.com/LaurentMazare/tch-rs), which itself is a wrapper for libtorch, the C++ backend of [PyTorch](https://pytorch.org/).

-In other words, **Nutorch is the same thing as PyTorch**, but in Nushell instead of Python.
+In other words, **Nutorch is PyTorch but in Nushell instead of Python**.

 ## Why?